abstrnoah/brumaltex/README.md

       should you?).
 * `fullpage`
     * Load the `geometry` package and set all margins to `1in`.
+* `composition`
+    * Provide a way of declaring "composition rules" for pairs of macros.
+    * `\brt_comp_new_nn_nn:NNN` defines a composition rule for a pair of functions each taking two arguments.
+See how `\brtLHForall` and `\brtLHExists` compose for an example.
+    * Currently this is the only kind of composition implemented, since it's the only one I've needed.
+Generalising composition signature is highly nontrivial in LaTeX (believe me, I've tried).
 * `longhand`
     * Useful macros for document authors (mostly mathematical).
     * All macros have long, self-descriptive names prefixed by `\brtLH...`; the